MihaelIsaev/UIKitPlus/README.md

 #### Properties

-All the properties are available to be set declaratively and can be binded to `State` or `ExpressableState`.
+All the properties are available to be set declaratively and can be binded to `UState`.

 A lot of layer properties are available directly and have convenient initializers.